streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Developer Guide/configuration.md

 | `tasks.file.status.storage.topic.partitions` | The number of partitions to be used for the status storage topic. | int | *-* | LOW |
 | `tasks.file.status.storage.topic.replication.factor` | The replication factor to be used for the status storage topic. | float | *-* | LOW |

+In addition, to override the default configuration for the internal consumer and producer clients, you can use one of the following override prefixes :

+* `tasks.file.status.storage.consumer.<consumer_property>`
+* `tasks.file.status.storage.producer.<producer_property>`

 ## Examples

 Some configuration examples are available [here](https://github.com/streamthoughts/kafka-connect-file-pulse/tree/master/examples).